 Despite the type of chemical make-up, an RV house battery should be of the deep-cycle variety.
 A deep-cycle battery provides sustained power over a long period.
 It’s better than a starting battery at being able to withstand being consistently depleted and charged.

-Though a flooded lead-acid deep-cycle battery does this and gets frequently used as an RV house battery, it’s no longer considered a highly efficient option.
+Flooded is the cheapest type of deep cycle battery available and the most common type most RV’s are supplied with.
+Even though it’s the most used it’s no longer considered a highly efficient option.
 Flooded lead-acid batteries can only be depleted to about half capacity before the battery suffers irreparable damage that shortens its lifespan and reduces its effectiveness.